visforvali/eng201-oer/_pages/alt-grading.md

 {:.no_toc}

 > ##### Important!
 > High-stakes writing, i.e. drafts of the qualitative research project, should be submitted to Classes\Assignments and will be scored in Classes\Gradebook.
 Drafts of high-stakes writing are scored on the basis of completion.
-Drafts that actively work towards the project's stated purpose, engage with the material, and are unafraid of "getting things wrong" on the way to figuring things out are accepted and will be marked "C" for "Credit."
-If I can't accept a draft for credit for substantive reasons, I'll mark it "N" for "No Credit."
+Drafts that actively work towards the project's stated purpose, engage with the material, and are unafraid of "getting things wrong" on the way to figuring things out are accepted and will be marked "Cr" for "Credit."
+If I can't accept a draft for credit for substantive reasons, I'll mark it "Nc" for "No Credit."
 {: .block-warning }

 This class revolves around one multipart high-stakes writing assignment &mdash; the qualitative research project.
 The assessment criteria for this high-stakes essay are: